owenmccadden/vector_calculator/README.md

 Operators that take in another vector as a parameter assume the vectors are of the same length.
 These operaors will raise a ValueError if the two vectors do not have the same number of dimensions.

-All operators both return the output of the operation and print the output to the console.

 ### +